Group Leaders Brenda Fox and Linda Broadbent

 - 24 Step Yang Style Modern - Sub-groups - The routine is now broken down into sub-groups to enable the members to concentrate on practising the various elements of the form in more depth.

-- The group comes together to practice the whole form.
-This is not obligatory and some members may watch, others choose to do as much as they have learned, others jumo in the deep end and have a go at the whole routine - the choice is theirs.
+- The group comes together to practise the whole form.
+This is not obligatory and some members may watch, others choose to do as much as they have learned, others jump in at the deep end and have a go at the whole routine - the choice is theirs.

-- The session is completed with gentle 'cooling down' excercise, such as Tai Chi Qigong, the Five Elements and Meditation which completes our session.
+- The session is completed with gentle 'cooling down' exercise, such as Tai Chi Qigong, the Five Elements and Meditation which completes our session.

-Loose clothing and soft footware (such as trainers or a soft shoe) should be worn.
+Loose clothing and soft footwear (such as trainers or a soft shoe) should be worn.
 Please do not wear sandals.